 Now that you know how your immune system works, let's explore why it is important for people to keep track of the strength of their immunity and the immune system.

 Masuyama Test is a testing technique devised by Dr. Masuyama from Japan.
 The test helps find specifically the different types of immunity that has either positive or negative effect on the body plus there is also a reference indicator for cancer risk.
-Dr. Masuyama has also been studying the effects of immunotherapy on cancer by using Natural Killer cells (NK cells) which can be related to the test.
+Dr. Masuyama has also been studying the effects of immunotherapy on cancer by using Natural Killer cells (Natural Killer Cells) which can be related to the test.